nealtovsen/homemonitor/README.markdown

-# Ruby on Rails Tutorial: sample application
+# TelemetryWeb Tutorial: Home Monitor Sample Application

 This is the sample application for
 [*The TelemetryWeb Home Monitor Demo*](http://www.telemetryweb.com/)